Arvind171219/Book_My_showBackend/README.md

 The application also features a Swagger UI for API testing, allowing developers to easily test and debug the application's endpoints.
 Additionally, email configurations have been implemented to allow users to receive confirmation and reminder emails for their bookings.

-The application is designed to be scalable, robust, and secure using Spring Security to protect sensitive data from unauthorized access.
-It is a modern and comprehensive web application that provides users with a seamless and hassle-free way of booking movie tickets at their convenience.
+The application is designed to be scalable,It is a modern and comprehensive web application that provides users with a seamless and hassle-free way of booking movie tickets at their convenience.

 # Schema